dynamsoft-docs/license-server-docs/about/terms.md

 ## Client UUID

-Each client machine is also identified by its UUID, this UUID is generated the first time the client machine gets authorized to use a license.
+Each client machine (a device) is also identified by its UUID, this UUID is generated the first time the client machine gets authorized to use a license.
 All usage reports generated on this client will include this UUID too.

 The following table shows the differences between LTS UUID and Client UUID